tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

     - Are you as happy as you could be?
     - Would you like to know why some people just rub you the wrong way, right from the start?
     - Do you really know yourself?
-    - Do you go through life without direction, just responding to things, like flotsam?
+    - Do you ever wonder why other people aren't more like you?
     - Could your relationships be better?
     - Do you ever wonder where other people are coming from?
-    - Do you ever wonder why you relate to some fictional characters better than others?
+    - Would you like to know why you relate to some fictional characters better than others?
+    - Do you go through life without direction, just responding to things, like flotsam?
     - Etc., "as many as possible"
+    - Would you like to know why
+    - Do you ever wonder why
   - **Grojas can help with all of these issues**

 ### Why: Selling Points

+These should address **all** questions in the previous section.

 - Good to know what sort of work you are best suited for
 - Gain insight into recurring people problems